MLM Software Compression: What network marketing professionals need to know

 In forced MLM compression, no gaps are skipped.
 However, in automatic MLM compression, skipping gaps is allowed under certain conditions.
 For instance:

-• You provide a grace period to inactive members or allow a limited number of months for which they can be inactive, and depth commission for the unline will still be considered based on their earnings during inactive time.
+• You provide a grace period to inactive members or allow a limited number of months for which they can be inactive, and depth commission for the upline will still be considered based on their earnings during inactive time.
 If there’s no earning, it will be considered zero commission.

 • Sometimes, autoship lags occur, which causes customers' payments to be pushed after the scheduled payout.
 In such cases, the compression doesn’t happen.
 Either the payout is initiated based on the existing earnings, or the predetermined auto-ship payments are considered as part of the depth-based commission.